Flamdoodle/Flamdoodle.github.io/_posts/2014-07-08-got-domain-name.markdown

 And that's it.
 Wait a few hours for the internet to learn about the changes you made, and you should have a fancy schmancy blog with your own URL.

-If you want to read more about how to set up a custon domain with GitHub Pages, see [this page][pages].
+If you want to read more about how to set up a custom domain with GitHub Pages, see [this page][pages].

 [github-pages]:https://pages.github.com/
 [pages]:https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages